Takutai Tarsh Kemp: Illness and death

 Kemp took six weeks of leave from Parliament to seek treatment for kidney disease from July 2024.
 When she returned to Parliament in September, she questioned the Minister of Health about patients being treated in corridors due to overcrowding and stated that she had been one of those patients.
 She celebrated her 50th birthday on 20 June 2025.
-Six days later, 1News reported she had died at 2:00 that morning in Auckland, having returned home after the previous day's parliamentary session where she had sat in Debbie Ngarewa-Packer's front bench seat.
+Six days later, 1News reported she died at 2:00am that morning in Auckland, having returned home after the previous day's parliamentary session where she had sat in Debbie Ngarewa-Packer's front bench seat.
 It was also reported she had been waiting for a kidney transplant.

 Tributes

 Te Pāti Māori posted an online tribute to Kemp, confirming her death, at about 9:30 a.m.
 The party's co-leader Rawiri Waititi described her as the "calm in the [party's] storm."
 Other politicians, including Christopher Luxon, Chris Hipkins, David Seymour, and Winston Peters posted online tributes.
 A group of senior Labour Party MPs, including Kemp's former opponent in Tāmaki Makaurau Peeni Henare, appeared on TVNZ 1 to pay tribute.
 In several tributes, comparisons were made to Efeso Collins, another South Auckland-based MP who had died earlier the same term.

-When the House of Representatives met that afternoon at 2:00 p.m., senior Māori politicians and party leaders acknowledged Kemp's passing.
+When the House of Representatives met that afternoon, senior Māori politicians and party leaders acknowledged Kemp's passing.
 Kemp's relative, Māori development minister Tama Potaka, led the speeches.
 Flowers, a hat, and a flag bearing Kemp's party logo adorned her vacant seat and members sang "Whakaaria Mai" before the House adjourned until its next scheduled sitting on 15 July.
 All flags on the parliamentary precinct were directed to fly at half mast for several days.

 Tangi

 Kemp's tangihanga (funeral) took place over several days at different marae.
-Her body was first taken to Hoani Waititi Marae in Auckland on 27 June before being transferred to Ōpaea Marae, Taihape, to be lain in state from 28 June.
+Her body was first taken to Hoani Waititi Marae in Auckland on 27 June before being transferred to Ōpaea Marae, Taihape, to be laid in state from 28 June.
 Her nēhu (burial service) was held at Ōpaea on 1 July 2025 and was livestreamed.